TEXT-S&P summary: OJSC Rostelecom

 -- “Strong” link with the state, reflecting the state’s majority ownership and an absence of immediate plans to decrease its stake in the medium term; and

--- “Limited” importance for the government because we view the Russian telecom market as quite mature and competitive, and Rostelecom could be replaced by other service providers.
+-- “Limited” importance for the government because we view the Russian telecom market as quite mature and competitive, and Rostelecom can be replaced by other service providers.

 S&P base-case operating scenario